 Melbourne is the capital and most populous city in the state of Victoria, and is the second most populous city in Australia.
 Melbourne is home to Australia's busiest seaport and much of Australia's automotive industry, which include Ford and Toyota manufacturing facilities, and the engine manufacturing facility of Holden.
 It is home to many other manufacturing industries, along with being a major business and financial centre.
 Australia is in Oceania, a continent between the Indian Ocean and the South Pacific Ocean.
 The climate is generally arid to semi arid but temperate in the south and the east and tropical in the north.
 The official language is English.
 The main religion is Christianity.
 The economy of Australia is a prosperous, free market economy dominated by its services sector, representing 68% of Australian GDP.
 The agricultural and mining sectors (10% of GDP combined) account for 57% of the nation's exports.
 Australians typically talk directly rather than around issues, generally do not like class orientated structure, preferring informality and modesty such as first names even in a business setting (although dress tends to be formal), respect the opinions of others, and enjoy a good debate.
 Australians typically take turns in paying for beverages, and often use humour to establish rapport.
 The security risk for expatriates in Australia is low.
 Risks include low levels of petty crime in busy tourist areas.
 The currency of Australia is the Australian Dollar (AUD).
 Banking is on a par with that of Western Europe and North America.
 The standard of healthcare in Australia is very good however costs of treatment for expatriates can be high.
-The population of Melbourne is 4.9 Million (2018 est.), while the inflation rate (CPI) is 1.9% for Australia as at March 2018.
-For a single Expat, the personal income tax rate in Australia is progressive up to 45%.
+The population of Melbourne is 4.9 Million (2018 est.), while the inflation rate (CPI) is 2.1% for Australia as at June 2018.
+Xpatulator Hypothetical Tax for Australia is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living